Churn Reasons

 To populate churn reasons data, your billing source must capture cancellation reasons:

-• Chargebee / Recurly - Cancellation reasons from these providers are imported when available.
+• Chargebee / Recurly - Cancellation reasons (structured enum only) from these providers are imported when available.
+Freetext comments are not exposed by their APIs today.

-Note: If your billing source does not capture cancellation reasons, this report will show all churn under "Other" or with no reason specified.
+Note: If your billing source does not capture cancellation reasons, this report will show all churn under "Other" or with no reason specified, and Cancellation insights will be hidden.

 Filters